 Choosing the Best Chart Time Frame

-Graphical trading charts can be based upon many different time frames, including time, trades, volume, and price ranges.
-With an essentially infinite number of choices, choosing the best time frame for a particular trading system or trading style can seem like a daunting task, but if you are trading correctly it is actually a very simple task.
+Graphical trading charts can be based on many different time frames, including time, trades, volume, and price ranges.
+With an essentially infinite number of choices, choosing the best time frame for a particular trading system or trading style can seem like a daunting task, but if you are trading correctly it actually becomes a very simple task.

 How New Traders Choose a Time Frame

 Many new traders spend days, weeks, or even months trying every possible time frame in an attempt to find the one that makes their trading profitable.

 They try everything from 30 second charts up to monthly charts and then try all of the non-time-based time frames (e.g. ticks, volume, and price ranges), and when none of them make a profit, they blame an incorrect time frame and try them all again, thinking that they must have missed something the first time through.

 When they still don't find a profitable time frame, they adjust their trading system or technique slightly, and then they try all of the time frames again, and so on.

 The thinking behind this method of choosing a chart time frame is that each trading system or technique has a single time frame that it will work at, and/or that each market has a single time frame that best suits the market's personality.
 If this sounds reasonable to you, then be careful, because you may be about to enter the never-ending time frame search, from which many new traders never emerge.

 Professional traders spend about thirty seconds choosing a time frame, if that, because their choice of time frame is not based on a trading system or technique, nor usually upon the market that they are trading but upon their own trading personality.

 For example, traders that like to make many trades throughout the trading day might choose a shorter time frame while traders that like to make only one or two trades per trading day might choose a longer time frame.